berobloom/LSCIndoorCameraLocal1080p/README.md

 ## Things to do

-* Write a custom p2p TUTK client with an RTSP Server.
+* Write a custom p2p TUTK client with an RTSP Server
 * Patch the application binary to set up credentials dynamically
 * Patch nightvision
 * Patching out internal motion detection
-  * Seems the camera has some inbuilt motion detection running.
+  * Seems the camera has some inbuilt motion detection running

 ## Contribute